nick1jesky/nick1jesky/README.md

 `Python` is a great language, but `Go` and `Rust` are even better.
 I think it's time to develop a modern, high-performance language for intelligent systems that combines the benefits of both.
 It should be strongly typed, have a large vocabulary, and be optimized for high-performance computations at the compiler level.

+Lang `Mojo` tryes to solve it, but.............
+I hope everything works out for them

 I'm afraid that `Go`, despite its potential, will remain the language for writing CRUDs.

 `Python` is obsolete, and its supposedly simple syntax is becoming a problem.